krimdomu/service-frontend/README.md

   /;
 ```

-The main task.
-If you don't define the servers (or groups) in the task definition you can use the cli paramter *-G* or *-H*.
+Include all needed Rex modules.
+With **include** all the tasks inside these modules won't get displayed with *rex -T*.

 ```perl
 task setup => make {
 ```

-It is also possible to define the server or group to connect to.
+The main task.
+If you don't define the servers (or groups) in the task definition you can use the cli paramter *-G* or *-H*.

 ```perl
 task "setup", group => "frontend",  make {
 ```

-Inside the task we just call the tasks from the modules we have included above.
-All tasks can be called as a normal perl function, as long as the taskname doesn't conflict with other perl functions.
+It is also possible to define the server or group to connect to.

 ```perl
   # run setup() task of Rex::OS::Base module